Levviata/Levviatas-Nuclear-Tech-Modpack/README.md

   - N2 and Balefire Charges
   - And many more.

-- 3 custom Resource Packs with new textures for swords and tools.
+- 4 custom Resource Packs, one of them include new textures for swords and tools.

 - Complete, customized keybind map.